Mammuthus subplanifrons: Taxonomy

-M. subplanifrons has been described has having a "slightly tortuous" taxonomic history.
+M. subplanifrons has been described as having a "slightly tortuous" taxonomic history.
 The species was first named as Archidiskodon subplanifrons by Henry Fairfield Osborn in 1928 (Archidiskodon was historically used primarily, but not exclusively for species now placed in Mammuthus).
 The type specimen is a partial lower third molar (MMK 3920) collected from the Vaal River in South Africa.
 However, it has been subsequently argued that this specimen does not actually belong to Mammuthus, but instead is actually a specimen of Loxodonta (likely Loxodonta cookei), and thus a neotype should be selected that actually belongs to Mammuthus.
 It has been suggested that as currently recognised, the species is effectively a wastebasket taxon.
 The species is primarily known from dental remains.'
 A 2016 study attributed the skull and partial skeleton KNM-KP 385 to the species, but this in error and actually represents the holotype skeleton of Loxodonta adaurora.
 In 2009, it was suggested that Loxodonta adaurora is indistinguishable from Mammuthus subplanifrons.
 However, other authors have continued to regard the species as distinct, and contend that the similarities between the two species are superficial.'